 Content: deals with the topic or issue you are working with.
-Facilitators are NOT trainers and don’t have to be content experts, they need to understand enough to help ensure the context is accessible in terms of language, volume and structure so the people in room can be the real experts.
+Facilitators are NOT trainers and don’t have to be content experts, they need to understand enough to help ensure the context is accessible in terms of language, volume and structure so the people in the room can be the real experts.

 Process: deals with the how the group moves and has its discussion.
-A professional facilitator has a variety processes that they draw on to support a group achieve the desired goal.
+A professional facilitator has a variety of processes that they draw on to support a group achieve the desired goal.
 Process is the gold that a facilitator offers and always needs to be matched to purpose, otherwise you end up just doing party games!

 Feeling: deals with the fact that there are people in the room and not robots.
 Facilitators allow space for the people and not just the content to be part of the discussion.
 This requires a level of self-awareness and having looked at your own hot buttons and reactions.

 These three areas could be called your core skills.
 They are never fully formed and will continue to develop with experience.
 Once you feel you have enough of these three in place you can start to put yourself out there, offering your services as a facilitator, which means you need a contract and credibility.

 Contract: This not a formal piece of paper but it is a tacit agreement or permission for you to manage the levers of content, process and feeling on behalf of the group.
 We need contracts with both the people you are facilitating for and the people in the room that you are working with.
 The contract supports clarity of purpose, roles and expectations.

 Credibility: This is not based on the number of PhDs or other qualifications you have but the degree to which people are willing to put anywhere between an hour to a few days of their time in your hands.
 Credibility comes from your core skills, when people feel you have these covered, they are willing to hand over the reins.

 Then you are ready to begin working with the big four tasks of the facilitators.